esl/MongooseIM/doc/developers-guide/Hooks-and-handlers.md

 ### Sidenote: Metrics

-Every time a hook is run via `ejabberd_hooks:run/3` or `ejabberd_hooks:run_fold/4`, a corresponding metric of the same name in the same host is updated by one.
+Every time a hook is run, a corresponding metric of the same name in the same host is incremented by one.
-There are some exceptions though as some metrics where implemented before the generic hook metrics.
+There are some exceptions though as some metrics were implemented before the generic hook metrics.
 List of hooks not updating generic metrics can be found in the `mongoose_metrics:hook_to_name/1` function.
 Such skipped hooks update metrics defined in the `mongoose_metrics_hooks` module.